ND-Framework/ND_Police/README.md

 * Click once to put hands up.
 * Hold for ~3 seconds to put hands up and kneel.
 * Click once to cancel.
+* search players when cuffed or hands up

 **Cuffs/zipties:**
 * Unique zipties & cuffs props.